United Football League (1961–1964)

-The league was founded in 1961 as a minor league alternative to the National Football League and American Football League.
+The league was founded in 1961 as a minor league alternative to the National Football League (NFL) and American Football League (AFL).
 Based in the Midwest, it drew many of its players from the Big Ten college conference.

 Among its more notable feats, it became the first football league to operate teams in both the United States and Canada when it launched the Quebec Rifles in 1964, and it revived the names of the Cleveland/Canton Bulldogs and Akron Pros, two early-era NFL teams.